sillybytes/sillybytes/posts/legacy/2016/08/vim-haskell_11.md

 ### Ghc-mod integration

 [ghc-mod](https://hackage.haskell.org/package/ghc-mod) is the *Happy Haskell Programming package*!
-With a whole bunch of functionality, here we will be using just a few:
+With a bunch of functionality, here we will be using just a few:

 * Type inserting